mailjet/mailjet-gem/README.md

 => [#<Mailjet::Campaign>, #<Mailjet::Campaign>, ...]
 ```

-*All parameters and attributes on https://eu.mailjet.com/docs/api/message/campaigns*
+*All parameters and attributes at https://eu.mailjet.com/docs/api/message/campaigns*

 #### Find one campaign: